 - 1. Idle Adjust Screw

 - 2. Throttle Pivot Arm

-- 3. Stop

-- olf necessary, adjust the throttle cable.
+- If necessary, adjust the throttle cable.

 - O Loosen and turn the locknuts at the carburetor control bracket until the lower stop on the pivot arm hits against the idle adjust screw with slight cable slack.

 - OTighten the locknuts securely.